Cyclone1070/iav/docs/contributing/architecture/00-preface.md

 ### Package Design
 - [ ] No generic subdirectories (`model/`, `service/`, `utils/`, `types/`)
 - [ ] No package exceeds 10-15 files (excluding `*_test.go`)
-- [ ] No circular dependencies
-- [ ] No junk drawer packages mixing unrelated logic
+- [ ] Parent package does NOT import its sub-packages
+- [ ] Shared types (meant for consumers) are in the parent package
+- [ ] Wiring types (Config, Options) are in the sub-package

 ### Dependency Injection
-- [ ] Pure helpers imported directly (no interface needed)
+- [ ] Pure helpers imported directly (including their interfaces, structs, errors)
 - [ ] Dependencies injected via constructor with consumer-defined interface
-- [ ] No global state for dependencies

 ### Interfaces
 - [ ] All interfaces defined in the **consumer** package, not the implementer